 A large part of day to day life includes completing your objectives – either those you set for yourself, or a bigger purpose.
 So naturally, the body can get tense, and the mind can get cloudy if you’re not careful.

-There’s plenty of methods to keep your head clear and your body ready that I’ve learnt to utilise and develop over the years, and when it comes to the body there’s a favourite of mine I discovered that helps tremendously with keeping muscle knots down, muscle fibres loose, and muscle spasms at bay – magnesium oil.
+There’s plenty of methods to keep your head clear and your body ready that I’ve learnt to utilize and develop over the years, and when it comes to the body there’s a favorite of mine I discovered that helps tremendously with keeping muscle knots down, muscle fibers loose, and muscle spasms at bay – magnesium oil.

 Spray on magnesium oil is my go to solution when I need rapid absorption of this important mineral.